ananthxr/ARTH_Web/UNITY_INTEGRATION.md

 # 🎮 Unity Integration Guide - UPDATED SYSTEM

-⚠️ **BREAKING CHANGES**: This system now uses **team names** instead of random UIDs.
-Please update your Unity integration.
+⚠️ **SYSTEM UPDATE**: This system now uses **team names as primary identifiers** with UIDs as secondary lookup keys.

-This guide shows you exactly how to connect your Unity game to the updated tournament scoreboard system.
+This guide shows you exactly how to connect your Unity game to the updated tournament scoreboard system with team name support.

 ## 📝 Quick Setup Checklist